Top 17 Picks

 Here are some of my favorite plants.
 I base my decision on several factors.
 Hardiness and longevity are critical.
 Long bloom time and or season-long attractive foliage are next.
-Disease and pest resistance is important, and many make good cut flowers and attract butterflies, bees and other pollinators.
+Disease and pest resistance is important, as is attracting butterflies, bees and numerous other pollinators.
 These are plants that I find myself admiring every time I walk through my gardens.

 Here are some of my favorite plants.
 I base my decision on several factors.
 Hardiness and longevity are critical.
 Long bloom time and or season-long attractive foliage are next.
-Disease and pest resistance is important, and many make good cut flowers and attract butterflies, bees and other pollinators.
+Disease and pest resistance is important, as is attracting butterflies, bees and numerous other pollinators.
 These are plants that I find myself admiring every time I walk through my gardens.

 Echinacea purpurea- Most everyone knows the Purple Coneflower.
 Like a purple daisy at 2 to 4 feet tall, it has flowers that last a long time and keep coming right into the autumn, especially when deadheaded.
 Butterflies love them.
 Full or part sun, average soil, they have medicinal roots.
 I prefer the older cultivars, such as Magnus and Brightstar, and even the species itself.
 Good cut flower.
 I've tried several of the new, expensive, reddish and orange cultivars and had disappointing results overwintering them.